solana-labs/ecosystem/projects/Foxville_NFTs.md

 facebook: https://www.facebook.com/Foxvilleapp-105878458535760
 ---

-First NFTs project "Foxville" has entered into farm games based on Solana.Play to Earn & Stake your NFTs
+First NFTs project Foxville has entered into farm games based on Solana.Play to Earn & Stake your NFTs